 The Older Voices radio team faced different challenges: audience engagement, content persistence and process sustainability, which were identified together as part of a co-creation process.
 To address these challenges, we supported the group’s audience engagement by using Facebook Live, adding a phone-in option to the Older Voices show and developing a non-intrusive and tailored digital production tool to edit and upload broadcasts, the “Radio Grabber”.

 The “Radio Grabber”, as named by the Older Voices team, is a digital tool which supports the group in editing and uploading of their content, thus creating and archive of the Older Voices content on YouTube.
-This achieves two aims:

-- Ensure that the content can be re-listened to and accessed by a wider audience
+This allows audience engagement to be tracked (such as clicks on particular topics), and ensures that the content can be re-listened to and accessed by a wider audience

 Using the software, the Older Voices team uploaded their running order and recorded radio show to the Radio Grabber.
 In the audio editor, each section was tagged reflecting the topic of the running schedule, thus making it easier to find certain segments.
 The edited segments were then uploaded to the Elders Council’s YouTube to be listened to.